miriguo/filmindustry/README.md

 4. When should I release the movies?
 Summer, and then December.
 5. How much money should I invest? $500M
 6. How can I can measure 'hype/buzz': Twitter API
-7. Further Analysis: See slides
+7. Further Analysis: See slides!